Thursday, May 22, 2008

 Memorial Day 2008: We Must Never Forget

 The following posting is much the same as it was when I first added it to this blog for Memorial Day in 2007:

 I remember the 18-year-old kid from Tennessee who let me use his transistor radio, the baby-faced private from North Carolina with the big grin, Staff Sergeant James, Sergeant Brezinski and Sergeant Dowjotas.
 There are others whose names, God forgive me, I cannot recall.
 All of their names are on the Vietnam wall because they gave their lives for their country.

 I also remember Lieutenant King.

-Late in 1970, after several months as an infantry platoon leader with the First Cavalry Division (the First "Air" Cav), I got sick as a dog one morning after we returned to the firebase.
-At first the medics thought it was malaria, but it was some other jungle virus and I was laid up in the rear area for about a month.
+Late in 1970, after several months as an infantry platoon leader, I got sick as a dog one morning after we returned to the firebase.
+At first the medics thought it was malaria, but it was just some other type of jungle virus and I was laid up in the rear area for about a month.
 Unfortunately, another lieutenant was sent to take over my platoon.